bdeployteam/bdeploy/doc/retypeuser/power/product.md

 Finally, we need a [`product-info.yaml`](#product-infoyaml) describing the product itself.
 We'll put this file into a `bdeploy` subfolder.
 This is not required, it can reside anywhere in the project.
 You just need to adapt the path to it in the `build.gradle`.

 !!!info Note
 The reason why you want to put this file into a separate folder is because it allows to reference various other files by relative path.
-Those files (and folders) must the reside next to the [`product-info.yaml`](#product-infoyaml).
+Those files (and folders) must reside next to the [`product-info.yaml`](#product-infoyaml).
 Over time this can grow, and may clutter your source folders if you do not separate it.
 !!!

 ```yaml bdeploy/product-info.yaml